mrmaxwellm9/AI-Music-Playlist-Generator/README.md

 For better results but long run time and high API usage set ALLOW_DM_VIDEOS to False and set YT_SEARCH_RESULT_AMOUNT to some number <=3 with the lower the number the better results/higher runtime and API calls.

 ### Inner Workings

+Most of the relevant code can be found in the [views.py](https://github.com/mrmaxwellm9/AI-Music-Playlist-Generator/blob/master/chat/views.py) file and [templates](https://github.com/mrmaxwellm9/AI-Music-Playlist-Generator/tree/master/chat/templates) folder.
+Where the chat_view and create_playlist functions in the views.py file do most of the work.

+#### Backend

+A basic description of how the app backend works is that after verifying the API keys and receiving user input for the playlist, it creates a ChatGPT instance and instructs it to only respond with music playlists with 10 songs.
+Then, the user message is given to the AI, and the playlist response is parsed for the song titles and sent to create_playlist.
+Create_playlist searches for available videos to embed by first searching YouTube and then if none are found, it searches Dailymotion (If allowed by the settings).
+Then, a list of the song urls it could find is returned.
+If the url list isn't at least **MINIMUM_VIDEO_RETURN** large, the AI is asked for 10 more unique songs, parses, the songs, and appends the available new song urls to the existing song urls.
+This loop continues until the url list is at least **MINIMUM_VIDEO_RETURN** large.
+Once large enough the video urls and titles are rendered into the chat.html page.